 The most successful AI implementations based on DL are rarely used in the space industry today, as the (statistical) models developed within the neural network are not human readable and have been impossible to replicate thus far.

-AI, and in particular ML, still has a long way to go before it is used extensively for space applications, but we are already beginning to see it implemented into new technologies.
-One area in which the potential applications of AI are being thoroughly investigated is in satellite operations, in particular to support the operational side of large satellite constellations, which includes relative positioning, communication, end-of-life management and so on.
+AI, and in particular ML, still has some way to go before it is used extensively for space applications, but we are already beginning to see it implemented into new technologies.
+One area in which the applications of AI are being thoroughly investigated is in satellite operations, in particular to support the operational side of large satellite constellations, which includes relative positioning, communication, end-of-life management and so on.

 ML systems are also commonly used in space applications to approximate complex representations of the real world.
 For instance, when analysing massive amounts of Earth observation data or telemetry data from spacecraft, ML plays an important role.